Chapter 41. Installing and configuring kdump

 Note

-The crash command can also be used as a powerful tool for debugging a live system.
-However use it with caution so as not to break your system.
+The crash command is also utilized as a powerful tool for debugging a live system.
+However, you must use it with caution to avoid system-level issues.

 Use the crash utility to display various indicators, such as a kernel message buffer, a backtrace, a process status, virtual memory information and open files.